-Panasonic GX800 versus Sony RX100 III
+Panasonic GX800 vs Sony RX100 III

-The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in January 2017 and May 2014.
+The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in January 2017 and May 2014.
 The GX800 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on a Four Thirds (GX800) and an one-inch (RX100 III) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (15 percent) than the Panasonic GX800.
 In this context, it is worth noting that neither the GX800 nor the RX100 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the GX800 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX800 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the GX800 gets 210 shots out of its DMW-BLH7 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.